xsmobi/redesign/README.md

 Extensive descriptions and examples on [rwd.io](http://www.rwd.io)
 * Sites can easyily be transferred to other servers: only one HTML page, less than 100 lines.
 A canonical link can be set.
 * Each article is also a stand-alone web page [dynamic article page examample](http://redesign.mobi/cards/?site=black-forest-hotel-talblick) consisting of the respective article content, navigation and footer.
 There is a [preview template](http://redesign.mobi/cards/?site=black-forest-hotel-talblick&post=1788&apreview), too, without nav and footer, used during editing
+* Articles can have a limited lifetime.
+After expiry they won't be displayed.
+If all articles have expired (or are set to "no display")
 * Sharing the site: there are meta tags for Twitter Cards and Open Graph
 * Sharing a page: any individual page has Twitter Cards and Open Graph meta tags, too, plus sharing buttons (presently Twitter only)
 * There is a widget format to embed a site into any other weg page via Iframe